The William Seward bust of Alexander Pope by Louis Francois Roubiliac, circa 1737/38.

 ALEXANDER POPE.

-The Drawings are already finished by Mr. BROWN, No. 162, in the Strand.
+The Drawings are already finished by Mr. BRO, No. 162, in the Strand.
 That of HOMER, from the Original Bust, dug up near Baiae in the Year 1780, and now in the possession of Charles Townly, Esq. │

 That of ALEXANDER POPE, from the fine Original Bust by Rysbrack, in the possession of William Seward, Esq. │